JodieMullins/CY-Product_Website/README.md

 # CY-Product_Website

 This repository utilizes HTML, CSS, and vanilla JavaScript to create what an interactive website may appear or behave like across browser and mobile views.
-Using API calls, a product page loads, and pages adjust depending on size of screen.
+Using API calls, a product page loads, and pages adjust depending on size of screen(though, mobile screen display currently needs improvement).
 Other pages include a temperature converter for vacationers, a sale countdown page, and a contact form.

 Unofficial features --

-- [x] Responsive Design {Best Practice} [All Pages]
+- Responsive Design {Best Practice} [All Pages]

-- [x] Integrate a third-party API into project. {REQ}
+- Integrate a third-party API into project. {REQ}

-- [x] Utilized Local and Session Storage for name and email fields on the contact form
+- Utilized Session and Local Storage for name and email fields on the contact form